Police provide update on investigation after human remains found in Sutton

 “We would like to thank the local community for their patience.

-"It is really important that no stone is left unturned and we carry out a thorough investigation into who this person is and how they died.”
+“It is important no stone is left unturned and we carry out a thorough investigation into who this person is and how they died.”

 Coxmoor Road has been closed since the human remains were discovered and police have not said whether it will reopen soon.